chamik/website/README.md

 # Kubíkovo website

 Hi, welcome.
 This my little place on the interwebs.
-All of the styling and 'tech-ish' stuff is licensed under the MIT license.
-All of the creative content (namely in the folder `_posts`) falls under the [CC BY-SA 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/).
-Feel free to share and recreate!

 This site is created using my [jekyll-tailwind-template](https://github.com/chamik/jekyll-tailwind-template), so I recommend looking there if you're looking for something more bare-bones.